jaakkopasanen/Impulcifer/README.md

 `--channel_balance=right` will do the same in reverse.
 These strategies might cause uncanny sensation because of frequency response warping.

+#### Level Adjustment
+Output HRIR level can be adjusted with `--target_level` parameter which will normalize the HRIR gain to the given numeric value.
+The level is calculated from all frequencies excluding lowest bass frequencies and highest treble frequencies and then the level is adjusted to the target level.
+Setting `--target_level=0` will ensure that HRIR average gain is about 0 dB.
+Keep in mind that there often is large variance in the gain of different frequencies so target level of 0 dB will not mean that the HRIR would not produce clipping.
+Typically the desired level is several dB negative such as `--target_level=-12.5`.
+Target level is a tool for having same level for different HRIRs for easier comparison.

 ## Contact
 [Issues](https://github.com/jaakkopasanen/AutoEq/issues) are the way to go if you are experiencing problems, have ideas or if there is something unclear about how things are done or documented.